OfqualGovUK/ofqual-standards-patterns/docs/standards/security-in-first-party-software.md

 Heading tags are automatically assigned an id, converting spaces to `kebab-case` and applying URL encoding.
 If you want to link to a specific heading, you can obtain the URL encoded link by running the site locally, inspecting the appropriate <h3> element in the browser's developer tools and copying the value from the 'id' attribute.
 -->

+This standard defines how developers must ensure that code they produce is secure and suitable for use on our technology estate.

+This standard specifically covers "First-Party" development, where internal or contract developers create bespoke software for use in Ofqual, rather than "Third-Party" solutions that are bought off-the-shelf

 ---